 Daylight saving time ended Sunday, Nov.
-4. Did you remember to adjust the clock on your irrigation controller, too?
+5. Remember to adjust the clock on your irrigation system controller too!

-For many of us, fall is the best time of the year as it brings cooler, more satisfying temperatures and a welcome change in the air.
+For many of us, fall is the best time of the year as it brings cooler, more satisfying temperatures and a much, much awaited change in the air.

 As you go through the normal routine of turning back clocks, don’t forget to change the time on the irrigation controller too, especially with Stage 2 watering rules continuing.
 This is also a good opportunity to replace your controller’s 9-volt battery — which will retain the correct time, date and program even after power outages.